Category Archives

 Larry Sanders: I Never Knew Ye

-Last year, from some Bangkok street vendor, I procured up first four seasons of Curb, for a ridiculously small sum.
-It was good.
-I had seen the odd show here and there.
+Last year, from some Bangkok street vendor, I procured the first four seasons of Curb for a ridiculously small sum.
+The entertainment was good.
+I had seen the odd 30-minute installment here and there.
 But ultimately I had trouble watching them en masse.
-After 5-6 episodes, not even a full season, I found myself worn out but the sameness of each plot: No, Larry.
+After 5-6 episodes, not even a full season, I found myself worn out by the sameness of each plot: No, Larry.
 No, don’t do that.
 Oh geez…

-By contrast, IFC started rebroadcasting The Larry Sanders Show in January and with a deft flick of my DVR settings, I have proceeded to record each and every episode, in order, from the very beginning of the show’s run in 1992.
+By contrast, IFC started rebroadcasting The Larry Sanders Show in January and, with a deft flick of my DVR settings, I have proceeded to record each and every episode, in order, from the very beginning of the show’s run in 1992.
 It’s hard to keep up.
-My family rolls its eyes when they glimpse the list of recorded shows and spy this sea of Larry.
+My family rolls its eyes when they glimpse the list of recorded shows and spy this vintage Sea of Larry.

 Well, I can report that by Season 4, the show officially hit its stride.
 It’s not just easy for me to sit down and watch 2-3 episodes in a sitting; I make time for it.
-Indeed, I recently watched the fictitious talk show’s 8th anniversary special, and it struck me that a number of things have come together, revealing the show’s genius and explaining all the accolades I’d read and listened to over the years.
+I recently watched the fictitious talk show’s 8th anniversary special.
+It struck me that a number of things have come together, revealing the show’s genius and explaining all the accolades I’d read and listened to over the years.

 Read More